Student Employment :

 Time Cards, Pay Schedules and Breaks

-• Once you have been hired for a position on campus, you will need to setup an online time card (OATS) with your supervisor by utilizing the following link:
+• As a student employee, you will need to setup an online time card (OATS) with your supervisor by utilizing the following link: OATS Time Cards A tutorial has been provided as well TimeCard Tutorial

 • You will need to use your Westmont email and password to access the system.